charlesisfeline/FNF-BedrockEngine/README.md

 # Terminal Setup & Compiling Game

-on Windows, press "Windows+R" and type in "cmd", if you don't like cmd, or you just use something different, open that program instead cmd is usually faster, that's why I'm recommending it!
+- on Windows: press "Windows+R" and type in "cmd", if you don't like cmd, or you just use something different, open that program instead cmd is usually faster, that's why I'm recommending it!

-on Linux, press "CTRL+ALT+T" and a Terminal window should open -- although, if you are on linux, you probably know that already
+- on Some Linux Distros: Press "CTRL+ALT+T" and a Terminal window should open -- although, if you are on linux, you probably know that already
+- on other Linux Distros: Usually in your applications menu, or press Ctrl+Alt+2-6, Ctrl+Alt+7 usually get you back to your desktop

-type in these commands
+- on Mac: Press cmd+space and type "Terminal" into spotlight or open Launchpad and look for Terminal type in these commands

 * haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc